Wrexham, Mold and Connah's Quay Railway: Wrexham, Mold and Connah's Quay Railway

 Getting mineral products away from Buckley was all very well, but there were much more important minerals further south-east in the North Wales coalfield.
-Several prospective companies were formed to transport these minerals, and the battle for authorisation in Parliament was reduced to a GWR-supported scheme, and the Whitchurch, Wrexham, Mold and Connah's Quay Railway, promoted by Benjamin Piercy.
+Several prospective companies were formed to transport these minerals, and the battle for authorisation in Parliament was reduced to a GWR-supported scheme, and the Whitchurch, Wrexham, Mold and Connah's Quay Railway (WWM&CQR), promoted by Benjamin Piercy.
 The significance of Whitchurch was as an outlet to the London and North Western Railway there.

 After considerable argument in Parliament, the WWM&CQR was passed, but reduced to the area from Wrexham northwards.
-It received the Royal assent on 7 August 1862, and recognising the reduction in geographical extent, its title was the Wrexham, Mold and Connah's Quay Railway.
+The Wrexham, Mold and Connah's Quay Railway Act 1862 (25 & 26 Vict. c. ccxxi) received royal assent on 7 August 1862, and recognising the reduction in geographical extent, its title was the Wrexham, Mold and Connah's Quay Railway (WM&CQR).
 It was authorised to purchase the Buckley Railway.
 It was to run from Wrexham broadly northwards through Caergwrle and crossing the Mold Railway (where south-to-west and north-to-west curves were authorised) to Hope, where it joined the Buckley Railway.
 The WM&CQR main line was to be 9 miles long, with a ruling gradient of 1 in 70.

 The line opened for goods and mineral traffic on 1 January 1866; stations at first were Wrexham, Gwersyllt, Cefn-y-Bedd, Caergwrle, Hope Junction (later renamed Penyffordd), and Buckley.
 The south-to-west curve at Hope was constructed, even though running powers to Mold had been refused in Parliament.
 The authorised north-to-west curve there was started but never completed while the south to east curve was completed but had tracks removed almost immediately.
 There was never a North to East curve.

 After improvements required by the Board of Trade inspecting officer, chiefly platforms on passing loops, the line opened for passengers on 1 May 1866.
 There were three passenger trains each way daily, with a connecting bus from Hope to Mold.

 Mold was a significant market centre, and the WM&CQR negotiated with the LNWR (owner of the Mold Railway) to erect an exchange station on each line at the point of intersection.
 The facilities were basic, and there was no access from public roads to the stations.
 They were known as Hope Exchange, and opened in 1867.
 The Mold bus service was discontinued.

-In the latter half of the decade, the WM&CQR attempted to obtain Parliamentary powers for extensions, notably into the Wirral.
+In the latter half of the decade, the WM&CQR attempted to obtain authorisation for extensions, notably into the Wirral.
 Some very short connections were approved, but the only significant approved line was to run to Whitchurch; this was approved, but the WM&CQR was unable to raise the capital needed to build it.

-However, by Act of Parliament of 5 August 1873 the WM&CQR leased the Buckley Railway, which it had been working from 1866.
+However, by the Wrexham, Mold and Connah's Quay Railway Act 1873 (36 & 37 Vict. c. ccxxxii) of 5 August 1873 the WM&CQR leased the Buckley Railway, which it had been working from 1866.